-6 Some studies use data from multiple states, so the total number adds up to more than the total number of lottery studies included in this paper (40).
+Notes: This table shows the number of studies that analyze outcomes that fit into seven broad categories.
+Individual studies may include outcomes in multiple different outcome categories, so the total number of studies adds up to more than the total number of lottery-based studies included in this review (40).

 Charter lottery studies disproportionately evaluate middle schools.
-Overall, 11 studies evaluate elementary schools, 32 evaluate middle schools, and 19 evaluate high schools (see appendix table A3).
+Overall, 11 studies evaluate elementary schools, 32 evaluate middle schools, and 19 evaluate high schools (see Supplementary table S1).
 This sampling does not reflect the actual composition of charter schools.
 Charter elementary school students outnumber charter middle and high school students, as shown in Figure 3.
 Some studies evaluate the combined impacts of elementary and middle schools or middle and high schools, and in a few cases, K-12 schools.
-Some charter lottery studies focus on a specific model like No Excuses schools (26 studies) or a charter management organization like KIPP (18 studies examine CMO charter schools, eight have a focus on KIPP specifically; see appendix table A3).
+Some charter lottery studies focus on a specific model like No Excuses schools (26 studies) or a charter management organization like KIPP (18 studies examine CMO charter schools, eight have a focus on KIPP specifically; see Supplementary table S2).
 These studies can shed light onto what practices may contribute to the causal impacts of charter schools but cannot offer definitive evidence about whether the model or CMO affiliation in itself drives results.